Windows 10 P2V

 There are some security concerns.
 The original Windows computer was on a VLAN.
 I never wanted a Windows system near the house LAN.
 With now being virtual the only sane network option is using NAT to keep the Windows system isolated.
 NAT allows access to the host operating system’s loopback interface but outside zero-day explots probably is nothing to worry about.

 Sharing the clipboard helps much with seamless operations but allowing the guest to access the host clipboard is a security concern.
-Limiting the clipboard to host-to-guest provides some limited seamless function.

 Sharing files is helpful.
 VirtualBox supports shared folders.
 Sharing folders needs to be done carefully so the guest cannot see any other host files.
 A dedicated shared folder is best.